-- All majors will complete at least one THP 123 unit in costumes. - All majors will complete one THP 133 in lighting. - THP courses may be repeated. - Crew work required for classes/coursework does not count towards practicum credit. - Work-study hours do not count towards practicum credit. - Completion of THP 115/125 and 116/126 counts as two and three practicum units respectively because of the extraordinary amount of time required of the student.
-All other THP courses count as one practicum unit each. - THP requirements for transfer students are explained under "Transfer Students" above.
-Theater Practicum Courses-Areas All Theater Arts majors in all three concentrations are required to complete ten practicum units (THP) from the three established areas below.
-Area 1: Performance Each major will complete between one and five THPs from the performance area.
-THP 111/121/131/141/151 - Theater Practicum: Acting/Performance Students who complete participation as an actor in one midterm and one final student directing project for THR 366 may be given one THP 151 credit.
-Area 2: Production Each major will complete between four and eight THPs from the production area.
-THP 112/122/132 - Theater Practicum: House Management THP 113 - Theater Practicum: Sets THP 123 - Theater Practicum: Costumes THP 133 - Theater Practicum: Lights THP 114/124/134 - Theater Practicum: Running Crew THP 115/125/135 - Theater Practicum: Stage Management-small project THP 116/126/136 - Theater Practicum: Stage Management-large project Area 3: Artistic/Production Management Each major will complete one THP from this area.
-THP 117/127/137 - Theater Practicum: Artistic Assistance Urban Studies Urban Studies is the study of cities as social, political, economic, and cultural entities.
+- THPs may be repeated - Crew work required classes/coursework does not count toward practicum credit - Work-study hours do not count towards practicum credit 3 THP credits are given for large stage management projects and 2 THP credits are given for small stage management projects because of extraordinary amount of time required of the student.
+Theatre Major THP (theater practicum units) Requirements for Major, Minor, and Transfer students: - Theater majors without a concentration are required to complete 4 THPs in any area. - Theater majors with a concentration are required to complete 8 THP units in the following areas: 1 performance, 1 stagecraft/crew, 1 lighting, 1 costuming, and the remaining four in any area. - Transfer Theater majors in all three concentrations should complete the following number of THPs at Augsburg based on their transfer standing: 6 for Sophomores, 4 for Juniors, and 2 for Seniors.
+The areas in which these THPs are completed should be determined with an advisor. - All Theater minors are required to complete 3 THP Credits (THP practicum units) in any area.
+Theater Practicum Courses - Groupings Performance THP 111/121/131/141/151 - Theater Practicum: Acting/Performance Students who complete participation as an actor in one midterm and one final student directing project for THR 366 may be given one THP 151 credit.
+Production THP 112/122/132 - Theater Practicum: House Management THP 113 - Theater Practicum: Sets THP 123 - Theater Practicum: Costumes THP 133 - Theater Practicum: Lights THP 114/124/134 - Theater Practicum: Running Crew THP 115/125/135 - Theater Practicum: Stage Management-Small Project THP 116/126/136 - Theater Practicum: Stage Management-Large Project THP 117/127/137 - Theater Practicum: Artistic For a complete list of courses and descriptions, see the Course Description Search.
+Urban Studies Urban Studies is the study of cities as social, political, economic, and cultural entities.
 Urban Studies brings many different perspectives to the study of urban life.
 It is an interdisciplinary major where students use the tools of sociology, political science, history, environmental studies, art and architecture to understand metropolitan areas in terms of complex relationships that contribute to opportunities and challenges.
-The major is designed with experiences that utilize the city as our classroom, demonstrating the interplay of theory, policy, and lived experience.
+The major is designed with experiences that utilize the city as our classroom, demonstrating the interplay of urban design, policy, and lived experience.
 Coursework often includes walking tours, field trips, and field research.
-Augsburg College's Urban Studies program emphasizes the theme of planning urban and suburban areas to be more environmentally sustainable and promotes the health and civic engagement of citizens.
+Augsburg College's Urban Studies program emphasizes the themes of planning urban and suburban areas to be more environmentally sustainable, promoting the health and civic engagement of citizens, and ways to engage in effective citizen engagement.
 The Urban Studies major helps prepare students for careers and graduate work in community organizing, urban planning, public administration, environmental advocacy and sustainability planning, government service, social welfare and non-profit work, and architecture.
 All students participate in internships that reflect their career interests as part of their experience.
-Many students who major in Urban Studies double-major in related disciplines such as Environmental Studies, Political Science or Sociology.
+Many students who major in Urban Studies often double-major in related disciplines such as Environmental Studies, Political Science or Sociology.
 If you're interested in double-majoring, please consult the director of Urban Studies about how to best plan your academic schedule to accommodate both majors.
-Urban Studies Faculty:

-Nancy Fischer (Director, Sociology), Kristin Anderson (Art), Andrew Aoki (Political Science), Lars Christiansen (Sociology), Keith Gilsdorf (Economics), Michael Lansing (History), and Joseph Underhill (Political Science).

-Degree and Major Requirements

-Urban Studies Major

-A total of 11 courses, with the following required courses.
+Faculty Nancy Fischer (Director, Sociology), Kristin Anderson (Art), Andrew Aoki (Political Science), Lars Christiansen (Sociology), Keith Gilsdorf (Economics), Michael Lansing (History), and Joseph Underhill (Political Science).
+Degree and Major Requirements Urban Studies Major A total of 11 courses, with the following required courses.
 A minimum GPA of 2.0 in the core courses is required for the major.
 Core Courses: